Construction hazardous substances: Solvents

 - Who - think about your employees.
 Who is using products containing solvents, particularly organic types?
 Is anyone else likely to be around who might be affected by the work you are doing?

 Use this information to assess the level of risk.
-You are generally at lower risk if you are applying low solvent paints with a brush / roller in a well-ventilated space.
+You are generally at lower risk if you are applying low solvent products with a brush / roller in a well-ventilated space.
 In contrast, spraying can be higher risk, particularly if working in an enclosed space with high concentrations of solvents and little air movement.
 Seek specialist help if you are unsure.

 Where the risks are judged to be low, simple and inexpensive controls will suffice.
 For other tasks, like spraying, you may have to do more.
 The range of solvent containing products and the tasks you can use these for mean that you must decide on the specific controls you need based upon your assessment of the risks.
-Take specialist help if you unsure about this.
+Seek specialist help if you unsure about this.
 Give priority to the greatest risks first.

-Prevent: Think about eliminating or reducing solvent risks where possible.
+Reduce harmful emissions: Think about eliminating or reducing solvent risks where possible.
 Consider:

 - preventing unnecessary solvent evaporation by using the minimum amount for the job - keep lids on containers and use sealed containers for solvent -contaminated waste.
 Do not leave solvent-contaminated rags lying around